digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/13_Interfaces.rst

 -------------------

 On its own, an interface isn't very useful, since all contracts on the ledger must belong to some template type.
-In order to make the link between an interface and a template, you must define an interface instance inside the body of either the template or the interface.
+To link an interface and a template, you must define an interface instance inside the body of either the template or the interface.
 In this example, add:
 ``interface instance IAsset for Cash`` and